maraujo/hypyxic/README.md

 ```
 ## Warning

-This implementation output on the test data is 19.361256096995703, the original matlab output is 19.433.
+This implementation output on the test data is **19.361256096995703**, the original matlab output is **19.433**.
 Use at your own risk.

-The reason of this difference is that MATLAB code is not 100% convertible to python, since MATLAB is a closed source enviroment.
-More specifically, funcions like findpeaks are the 100% the same.
+The reason of this difference is that MATLAB code is **not** 100% convertible to python, since MATLAB is a closed source enviroment.
+In particular, funcions like findpeaks are **not** 100% the same.

 ## Contributing